pattex/kleinerdrei.net/about.md

     <strong>en</strong>
     <p>
       I like to do things.<br>
       Professional, I develop software and provide advice to companies and projects in terms of IT and online related questions as well as conflict resolution and communication with complicated customers.
-When I'm not working, I podcast, play the guitar or tell someone that it's a good idea to encrypt data.
+When I'm not working, I do rock climbing or create podcasts, play the guitar or tell someone that it's a good idea to encrypt data.
     </p>
     <p>
       Apart from that, I recommend to taste the <a href="http://pattex.soup.io/">soup I make</a>.